Bruckner's 7th Symphony

 Anton Bruckner

 Anton Bruckner didn’t start composing regularly until he was 37, at a time when, having discovered the music of Richard Wagner, he embarked on an in-depth study of the German composer’s work.
 The two would meet shortly afterwards, in 1865, at the premiere of Tristan and Isolde and Wagner was a crucial motivator for Bruckner to invest in his orchestral writing.
-This artistic debt would be fully realised in Symphony No. 7, conducted here by Lorenzo Viotti, a beautiful and heartfelt homage to Wagner completed after Bruckner attended Parsifal in Bayreuth, in the final meeting between the two composers.
+This artistic debt would be fully realised in Symphony No. 7, conducted here by Lawrence Renes, a beautiful and heartfelt homage to Wagner completed after Bruckner attended Parsifal in Bayreuth, in the final meeting between the two composers.

 Sponsor Gulbenkian Music